 While Relativity has its own document viewer for e-discovery, the Contracts Viewer is a review interface made for contract review that makes the review process easier.

-Following are details on navigating the Contracts Viewer and all of its functions.
+Following are details on navigating the Contracts Viewer and all its functions.

 This section provides an overview of how you can navigate definitions in the Contracts Viewer after extracting definitions from contracts.

-You can navigate to where terms are defined in the contract using the definitions pane in the viewer or the definitions object list.
+You can navigate to where a contract defines terms using the definitions pane in the viewer or the definitions object list.

-To navigate to where terms are defined in the contract via the Definitions pane:
+To navigate to where a contract defines terms via the Definitions pane:

-The contract will navigate to where that term is defined and underline the definition in orange.
+The contract will navigate to where it defines that term and underline the definition in orange.

-To navigate to where terms are defined in the contract via the Definitions object list:
+To navigate to where a contract defines terms via the Definitions object list:

 To add definitions to the list:

-The sections that analysis create are listed beneath the Table of Contents on the left side of the Contracts Viewer.
+The sections that analysis create appear beneath the Table of Contents on the left side of the Contracts Viewer.

-Each section displays a section heading, which is extracted verbatim from the contract.
+Each section displays a section heading, which it extracts verbatim from the contract.
 Below the heading is the section type, provided by Contracts Analysis or manual entry.

 When you click a section in the left pane, you're navigated to that section in the extracted text.
 The section is also marked with a blue highlight to the left of the text.